The 2026 Pegasus Photography Retreat

 We are staying at the Mission San Antonio de Padua, a 20 minute drive from the "Making Pegasus" Ranch in Lockwood.
 The rooms are very basic, but clean and recently renovated.
 Each room has two twin beds and a sink and closet.
 The shower and bathrooms are down the hall and are shared.
 You have the ability to lock the shower room or bathroom door for privacy while you're using it if you wish.
 As long as the dorms are not full, you will have your own room unless you request to share a room with a friend or family member.
 There are 3 suites.
 Two that have a queen bed in one room, two twin beds in another room and a private bathroom in between.
 One suite sleeps 2 and has a private bathroom.
 If you're interested in a suite, let us know and we'll see if it's available.
 There would be an additional charge for the suite.

-Our day time editing time will be in one of the beautiful meeting rooms at the mission.
+Our day time editing time will be in the dining room at the mission.
 The mission is a very peaceful, beautiful retreat place, so we are fortunate to be able to offer not only an educational photography workshop, but also a retreat aspect to the experience.
 There is no wi-fi available at the mission.
 They have good cell reception on site (though some carriers have trouble getting through the thick adobe walls).
+We found in the past that certain features in Adobe (i.e. AI, generative fill) do not work without internet connection.
+We were able to utilize AT&T Hotspot for the connection when needed.

 What will meals be like?
 What if I have dietary needs?

 If you prefer to bring all of your own food, you may.
-Just talk to us about that option.
+Just talk to us about that option and a discount.

 What is the take away?